jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * How do you find shared library dependencies?
 Answer: use command "ldd $executable"
 * What is Automake and Autoconf?
 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
+Answer: Configuration cannot find the libfoobar in LD_LIBRARY_PATH or the packagnot instaslled.
+To fix it, we can install the package or build it from its source.
+If libfoobar is already is installed, we can check /etc/ld.so.conf and add the library into it.
 * What are the advantages/disadvantages of script vs compiled program?
+Answer: Advantages of script vs compiled program
+a.
+No need to compile.
+b.
+Faster to develop and size is small.
+c.
+Can be more portable.
+Disadvantages of script vs compiled program
+a.
+Execution is slower.
+b.
+Source code is open and cannot be hided from end user.
 * What's the relationship between continuous delivery and DevOps?
 * What are the important aspects of a system of continuous integration and deployment?
 * How would you enable network file sharing within AWS that would allow EC2 instances in multiple availability zones to share data?